uptechteam/ios-cookbook/10-debugging.md

 At WWDC 2020 Apple rolled out the new `Logger`, a replacement for the `os_log` logger.
 It's a new unified logging API to gather, process log messages, and help debug unexpected behavior.

-Has different logging types:

-- Debug - Useful only during debugging.
-Not persisted
-- Info - Helpful but not essential for troubleshooting.
-Persisted only with `log collect` option
-- Notice (default) - Essential for troubleshooting.
-Persisted
-- Error - Error seen during execution.
-Persisted
-- Fault - Bug in the app.
-Persisted

 Supports string interpolation out of box and is generaly easy to use.
 But there's a catch, to access the logs, one would need to use `OSLogStore`, which works ok on the Mac, but is not yet available on iOS.
 It's a fun story actually, check it out [here](https://steipete.com/posts/logging-in-swift/).

+Usualy, loggers have some different logging types that look something like this:

+- Debug - Useful only during debugging
+- Info - Helpful but not essential for troubleshooting
+- Notice - Essential for troubleshooting
+- Error - Error seen during execution
+- Fault - Bug in the app

 The most commonly used Logging 3-d party solutions are [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver) and [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack).
+On many Uptech projects [Sentry](https://sentry.io) is used as a crash logging tool.
+It automaticaly captures the crash info with the stack trace and all the good stuff and sends it to the server.

 ### 5. Useful tools